Updated 16/06/2025

-Ornamental wildflower meadows create spectacular colour and make a diverse environment that will be loved my birds and insects.
+Ornamental wildflower meadows can create spectacular colour and make a diverse environment that will be loved my birds and insects.
 They are perfect for bringing new life to an unused part of the garden.

 Flowering meadow patches and borders are also low maintenance and cheap to produce; the seeds germinate quickly and can fill an empty plot in just a few months.